Piper Sandler Reiterates BILL Holdings (BILL) Overweight Recommendation

 What is the Fund Sentiment?

-There are 924 funds or institutions reporting positions in BILL Holdings.
-This is a decrease of 60 owner(s) or 6.10% in the last quarter.
-Average portfolio weight of all funds dedicated to BILL is 0.44%, a decrease of 13.15%.
-Total shares owned by institutions increased in the last three months by 3.60% to 128,078K shares.
-The put/call ratio of BILL is 1.06, indicating a bearish outlook.
+There are 927 funds or institutions reporting positions in BILL Holdings.
+This is a decrease of 32 owner(s) or 3.34% in the last quarter.
+Average portfolio weight of all funds dedicated to BILL is 0.45%, a decrease of 5.12%.
+Total shares owned by institutions decreased in the last three months by 1.96% to 125,531K shares.
+The put/call ratio of BILL is 1.11, indicating a bearish outlook.

 What are Other Shareholders Doing?